brazilian nerdcore

 a curated introductory collection

 this playlist is a curated collection featuring a little bit of everything i find fascinating in the nerdcore scene in a reasonable amount of time, in portuguese.
-(5h hehe) i'm currently in the process of writing about it (and most of its songs) in more detail, and will update it here once i do so. you're invited to listen to a couple to get a feel for it.
+(5h hehe) you're invited to listen to a couple of the songs to get a feel for it.

 if you don't speak portuguese, i've created a smaller playlist with a selection of my brazilian nerdcore favs w/ english subtitles (2h30). it also contains a few songs like henrique mendonça's songs that mix english and portuguese, and also a few songs that feature collabs between brazilian and english-speaking nerdcore artists, like fabvl, halaCG and johnald.